Amitchaudharii/capture-screenshot/README.md

-Generate screenshot of a URL. [visit](https://screenshotgenerator.aamitchaudhary.com.np)
+Generate screenshot of a URL.
+[VISIT](https://screenshotgenerator.aamitchaudhary.com.np)

-## Getting Started
+## About

 Capture Website Screenshots Instantly🚀

+Enter any URL and get a high-quality screenshot in seconds.
+Our tool instantly captures full-page snapshots, making it easy to save, share, or analyze web pages effortlessly.

 ## Features